jonreid/OCMockito/README.md

 The short answer is: Don't.
 Instead of your class deciding who it's going to talk to, inject those dependencies.

-The longer answer is: Call `stubSingleton` on a mock class object.
+The longer answer is: Well.
+Legacy code.
+Call `stubSingleton` on a mock class object.

 ```obj-c
 __strong Class mockUserDefaultsClass = mockClass([NSUserDefaults class]);